-INDEPENDENT AUDITORS' REPORT ON COMPLIANCE WITH STATE LAWS AND REGULATIONS www.fficpa.com
+INDEPENDENT AUDITORS' REPORT ON COMPLIANCE WITH STATE LAWS AND REGULATIONS

-We have audited the financial statements of Itawamba Community College as of and for the year ended June 30, 2016, and have issued our report dated February 6, 2017.
+We have audited the financial statements of Itawamba Community College as of and for the year ended June 30, 2017, and have issued our report dated January 30, 2018.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards.
+The financial statements of Itawamba Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards.